-When you need more, however, Las Vegas beckons.
+When you need more, Las Vegas beckons.
 SCS is on the western edge of the City and the downtown and the Strip are mere minutes away.
 No other place can compete with the City's events, concerts and shows.
-It is an ever-changing city visited by millions of people each year.
+Las Vegas is an ever-changing city visited by millions of people each year.
 Las Vegas features some of the most unique attractions anywhere; the sheer number of things to do can seem overwhelming.
 From star-watching to watching the stars in the great outdoors and from M&M's World to the Atomic Testing Museum, you will find more than enough to amuse you and your family.
+Las Vegas will soon have an NFL team and an NHL team.